Some days it seems you can’t walk two feet without being accosted by the latest diet.

 In Ayurvedic cooking, the aim is to prepare your food with love, so that you ingest that love and share it with everyone and everything around you.

 So stop, slow down, look around, see what fruits and vegetables are in season, grind up some herbs, and enjoy the taste journey.
+It doesn’t mean that you have to totally change your diet.
+You can still have fajita veggies, as long as you cook according to your dosha.
+(More on that later!)

 3. Ayurveda Feels and Tastes Amazing